← Tech specs

 Everything goes directly to main.
 There are no feature branches, no PRs, no staging.
 The Claude Code session is the editorial moment: Maaike reviews diffs before committing, and commits before pushing.

-For large experimental changes (redesigns, structural refactors), a git worktree is used instead — a second folder on disk mapped to a separate branch.
+For large experimental changes (redesigns, structural refactors), a git worktree is used instead, a second folder on disk mapped to a separate branch.
 This avoids uncommitted changes bleeding into main during long-running experiments.

-Mycelium tags, relations & arguments
+Mycelium tags, relations, arguments & questions